shinevue/ecommerce-scrapper-extension/README.md

     otherConfigs = {}, // Other configurations for Puppeteer
 });
 ```

-This function uses the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) to launch multiple instances of the browser at the same time (**maximum 5**) and set up different web scraping tasks to execute for each queue entry.
+This function uses the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) to launch multiple instances of the browser at the same time (**maximum 5**) and set up different web scraping tasks to execute for each queue entry with a default **timeout of 10 seconds** before closing the cluster.
 Here, the scraper uses several techniques to avoid detection:
 - [**puppeteer-extra-plugin-stealth**](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth): This plugin applies evasion techniques to make the scraping activity appear more like normal browsing or a real user and less like a bot.
 - **User Profiles**: By using a consistent user profile (enabled by the `useProfile` option), the scraper can appear as a returning user rather than a new session each time.
 This option can be also benificial when solving CAPTCHAs as we may avoid doing the same thing next time.
 - **Proxies**: The scraper can route its requests through different proxy servers (specified by the `proxyEndpoint` option) to disguise its IP address and avoid IP-based blocking.

-Each task loads a page, gets the IP information, and then calls the `func` function with the page and queue data.
-It sets a **timeout of 10 seconds** before closing the browser.
+You can run the [test.js](./test.js) script to see the bot detection result when using this wrapper.
+Each task loads a page, gets the IP information, and then calls the `func` function with the [Puppeteer](https://github.com/puppeteer/puppeteer) page and queue data from the `queueEntries`.

 ## `scraper`.scrapeWithPagination [🔝](#functions-provided)